Daanish-Khan/ARG/README.md

 ## Build instructions

-Run `npm i` to install dependencies.
-Run `npm run build` to generate HTML and JS files.
+Run `npm ci` to install dependencies.
+Run `npm run build` to generate build files (not needed if local build).

 ## To Run

-To create a local static server install `npm install --global serve`.
-Then run `serve` in the website directory.
-Navigate to `https://localhost:3000` for access.
+To run locally you can use `npm start`.
+To run on server make sure to point to `index.html` after running `npm run build`.